Posted At: Oct 12, 2023 - 47 Views

 Avoiding Testing Anti-patterns and Code Smells

-To keep away from these issues, go for simplicity and readability in your test, test read-world situations over edge cases, and keep tests independent, single, and reliable.
-To remove code smells, always review and refactor your codebase; this will help you maintain a strong testing suite.
+To sidestep these issues, prioritize simplicity and readability in your tests, focus on real-world scenarios over edge cases, and ensure that tests remain independent, isolated, and dependable.
+Regularly review and refactor your codebase to eliminate code smells and maintain a robust testing suite.

 Ensuring Test Independence and Isolation

 Maintain test independence and isolation to prevent interference between tests.
 Isolation ensures that the state or behavior of one test does not affect others.
 To achieve test independence and isolation: